shalommmitz/localstack_cdk_python__template/README.md

 ## Installation

 This repository was tested on Ubuntu 20.04 and 22.04.
 It will probably work on any recent Ubuntu or Debian installation.

-There is a known issue on Ubuntu 18.04: Ansible fails because the module 'npm' does not exist on the Ansible version that is installed on 18.04.
-A workaround is to remove the step 'Install nodejs and npm...' from the playbook (The file `ansible/all_tasks.yml`).
-Also, you will need to manually install the CDK package (`npm install -g aws-cdk`).
+Please do NOT use Ubuntu 18.04 or earlier - it will not work.

 By necessity, we are using three different installation methods: Ubuntu's native `apt`, Python's native `pip3` and nodejs/npm (which is required to install the CDK software).